mojadita/matrices/Readme.md

+# Gauss/Jordan implementation.

-matrices is an implementation of the Gauss/Jordan process to solve linear systems.
+`matrices` is an implementation of the Gauss/Jordan process to solve linear systems.
 An application is made to do polynomial regression of degrees greater than one.